PaulSolt/SuperEasyAppsBlog/Blog/2016-3-11 - Random Int Ranges in Swift 2/2016-3-11 - How to Create a Random Int in Swift 2 - Swift Tips 7.md

 		unsafeRandomIntFrom(50, to: 100)  // positive ascending ranges work
 		unsafeRandomIntFrom(-50, to: 100) // negative ranges work!
 		//unsafeRandomIntFrom(500, to: 100) // Crash!
 EXC_BAD_INSTRUCTION

-	Swift is strongly-typed which means that you need to explicitly change numbers that are Int into `UInt32` and vice versa for the code to compile.
-Use the `Int()` and `UInt32()` initializers to convert between the types.

 	**Crash**: Technically this will crash if `A > B` with a `EXC_BAD_INSTRUCTION` because the parameter of `arc4random_uniform()` is `UInt32` and can only hold positive 32-bit integer values.